Understanding PVC Welding for PVC Film, Vinyl, and Flexible Plastic Materials

-Below, we provide an overview of the PVC welding process.
-We highlight what it is, what benefits it offers, how it is used, and what techniques are available.
+Below, we provide an overview of the PVC welding process, including what it is, what benefits it offers, how it is used, and which techniques are available.

 What Is PVC Welding?